stacks-network/docs/_develop/zero_to_dapp_4.md

  **Zero to DAPP 4 of 4**

 On this page, you learn about application mining as a funding source for your new DApp efforts.
-You'll submit your sample Animal Kingdom to to App.co, the Universal DApp store and earn a t-shirt.
+You'll submit your sample Animal Kingdom to App.co, the Universal DApp store and earn a t-shirt.
 You'll also learn about other ways Blockstack helps your development efforts.
 This page contains the following topics:

 * TOC